 Each successive sip dulled his restless mind.
 The water pooled in his silent stomach.
 The slow even mouthfuls caused his mind to drift to the night of Slade's return.
 He didn't remember much.
 All he could register was that the celebration had been brought to a sudden halt.
 The older folk had begun to run about shouting rapidly at one another.
 In the end, all he was told was that Slade had been hurt, and he'd needed help right away.
 Jaune stayed out of everyone's way for the rest of the night.

 It had been three or four in the morning when the adults emerged from Slade's ancestral home.
 He snuck in.
 A thick metallic scent hung in the air.
 He remembered seeing his friend's swords leaning dutifully against the wall next to his bed.
-Jaune could hear ragged, wet, breaths coming from Slade's bed.
+Jaune could hear ragged, wet, gasps coming from Slade's bed.
 He put a hand on the bandaged form of his friend.
 He felt something horribly jagged.
 He drew his hand back, and found it was covered in coppery blood.

 Jaune refilled his water.

-The events afterwards were unclear.
+The events afterward were unclear.
 He knew he'd cried for some time.
 He extended his blood covered hand over his friend's body and something broke within him.
 He felt something wonderful rush through him.
 He was acting on instinct.
 All he knew was that he wanted his friend healed no matter the cost.
 He wanted him to smile again, to run around and play jokes on him and Kia again.
 His hand erupted into a brilliant sunlit gold.
 He channeled the wonderful warmth through his hand and into his friend.
-He willed the wetness away, he willed the ragged breaths away, he willed the hard jagged thing protruding from where it shouldn't away.
+He willed the wetness away, he willed the ragged breaths away, he willed the hard jagged thing protruding from where it shouldn't, away.

 The next time he woke up, Slade was spooning water into his dry and hollow body.
 His gray eyes were awash with newly falling tears.